8 Possible Causes Of Endometriosis And 4 Risk Factors

-- Hormone-based birth control methods.
-Discuss birth control pills or patches that have lower estrogen levels with your OB/GYN.
+- Using hormone-based birth control methods: Discuss birth control pills or patches that have lower estrogen levels with your OB/GYN.

-- Avoid excess alcohol.
-Limit intake to about 1 drink per day.
+- Avoiding excess alcohol: Limit intake to about 1 drink per day.

-- Avoid excess caffeine.
-Too much coffee, sodas, or even green tea can raise your estrogen levels.
+- Avoiding excess caffeine: Too much coffee, sodas, or even green tea can raise your estrogen levels.
 Stick to about one caffeine beverage a day.

-- Exercise regularly.
-Getting at least 4 hours of exercise a week will regulate your estrogen levels.31
+- Exercising regularly: Get at least 4 hours of exercise a week to regulate your estrogen levels.16

 References [ + ]

 |1.||↑||Endometriosis.
 The American Congress of Obstetricians and Gynecologists.|

 |2, 4, 8.||↑||Endometriosis.
 University of Maryland Medical Center.|